hh23485/logseq_brain/pages/3 - Database Strage 1.md

 - ## Disk-oriented DBMS
 	- In memory, here is a buffer pool to mapping data from the disk
 	- Disk keeps the content as well as the database files.
-	- A execution engine will insert data and query data from memory buffer pool
+	- A execution engine will insert data and query data from memory buffer pool.
 - Relational Databases
 - Storage
 - Execution